samuelantonioli/tony/README.md

 ## Add your own actions

 Use `actions.py` to define new one-word commands.
-There are some examples to control [Spotify](https://github.com/samuelantonioli/spotify-for-linux), you have to modify them (update x and y values for the mouse clicks) so they work for you.
+There are some examples to control [Spotify](https://github.com/samuelantonioli/spotify-for-linux),
+you have to modify them (update x and y values for the mouse clicks)
+to make them work for you.

 Look into the `scripts/` directory to see how it works.
 [xdotool manual](http://www.semicomplete.com/projects/xdotool/xdotool.xhtml).